 Check you can access the web by performing a quick search in Safari.
 If you see no results you've identified the root of your problem.

 If you don't have a good 3G or 4G connection you could try turning Airplane Mode on and off to see if you can improve your reception.
-Swipe up from the bottom of your iPhone or iPad screen, and select and deselect Airplane Mode - the plane icon.
+Depending on your iPhone either swipe in from the top right or swipe up from the bottom of your iPhone or iPad screen, and select and deselect Airplane Mode - the plane icon.

 Even if the cellular connection is great, you might not have enough data.
 Is there a chance you've used up all your data for the month?
 Are you even sure that data is included in your contract?
 Contact your network provider to check.
 (Read about how to save data on your iPhone here.)

 If you are out of data, or the 3G/4G connection is poor, try one of the following:

 - In addition to switching the aerials on and off using Airplane Mode, turning your iPhone on and off again may also help it find a stronger signal.